-- 17.1 Where appropriate, allegations of misconduct in research shall be dealt with under the UK Research Integrity's Office procedure for the investigation of misconduct in research and not under the University's Academic Offences Regulations. - 17.2 Information about academic offences is located within Part A of the University General Regulations.
+- 17.1 Where appropriate, allegations of misconduct in research made against students shall be dealt with under the UK Research Integrity's Office (UKRIO) procedure for the investigation of misconduct in research, and not under the University Academic Offences Regulations.
+The Academic Offences Committee shall decide, for each individual case referred to it, whether it is competent to examine the evidence and determine whether or not the allegation is proven, or whether the case should be referred for consideration under the UKRIO procedure. - 17.2 Information about academic offences is located within Part A of the University General Regulations.